-Executive compensation for senior officers also produces substantial incentives for managers to maximize shareholder value.
-Much of these incentives stem from the significant equity component of managers' pay packages, which directly links the wealth of managers to the wealth of shareholders.
-For example, for the median CEO of an S&P 500 firm as of 2011, a 1% increase in the value of the company's shares would produce an increase in the wealth of the CEO of about \$500,000 due to their holdings of company stock and stock options.122
+packages, which directly links the wealth of managers to the wealth of shareholders.
+For example, for the median CEO of an S&P 500 firm as of 2011, a 1% increase in the value of the company's shares would produce an increase in the wealth of the CEO of about \$500,000 due to their holdings of company stock and stock options.

 Yet, while corporate governance is very much oriented toward the longterm shareholder value corporate objective of ESV, by no means does our corporate system produce perfect incentives for corporate management to maximize long-term shareholder value.
-Perhaps most obviously, standard agency cost theory teaches that whenever managers do not own 100% of the firm's residual claims their incentives are not perfectly aligned with those of shareholders.123 The literature on such incentive problems is vast and we will not rehearse it all here.
+Perhaps most obviously, standard agency cost theory teaches that whenever managers do not own 100% of the firm's residual claims their incentives are not perfectly aligned with those of shareholders.
+The literature on such incentive problems is vast and we will not rehearse it all here.
 For present purposes we concentrate on the main incentive problems that result in failure to engage in forms of CSR that would benefit shareholders.

-Perhaps the primary incentive problem related to ESV is corporate "short-termism," in which management focuses myopically on short-run profitability at the expense of long-term shareholder value.124 A key premise of the standard short-termism argument is that the firm's stock price does not fully reflect what management knows about the value of the firm, for example because of information asymmetries between managers and investors.125 Consider the following stylized example.
-Suppose that managers had private information that an expenditure of \$80 (e.g., additional investment in research and development) would increase expected profits by \$100.
-However, investors-because they lack managers' private information-place only 50% probability on profits increasing by \$100 and 50% probability on profits remaining the same from this investment.126 As a result, investors would view the investment as having an NPV of -\$30,
+Perhaps the primary incentive problem related to ESV is corporate "short-termism," in which management focuses myopically on short-run profitability at the expense of long-term shareholder value.
+A key premise of the standard short-termism argument is that the firm's stock price does not fully reflect what management knows about the value of the firm, for example because of information asymmetries between managers and investors.
+Consider the following stylized example.
+Suppose that managers had private information that an expenditure of \$80 (e.g., additional investment in research and development) would increase expected revenues by \$100.
+However, investors-because they lack managers' private information-place only 50% probability on revenues increasing by \$100 and 50% probability on revenues remaining the same from this investment.
+As a result, investors would view the investment as having an NPV of -\$30, whereas managers would view the investment as having an NPV of \$20.
+In this fashion, the company's stockholders might undervalue a change in a company's operations that would increase long-term shareholder value.